Understanding Finasteride (Propecia) Side Effects

 No fancy packaging.
 No unwanted subscriptions.
 Delivered discreetly.

-According to the Patient Information Leaflet, side effects of finasteride are:
+According to the Patient Information Leaflet, the following side effects may occur:

-These side effects are classified as ‘common’, which means that around 1%-10% of users may experience them.
+These side effects are classified as ‘common’, which means that around 1%-10% of finasteride users may experience them.
+This also applies to Propecia, the brand name for finasteride.
 All drugs come with a risk of side effects and there appears to have been a lot of negative press surrounding the use of finasteride.

-We decided to look at the side effects in more detail.
+We decided to look at the side effects that finasteride may cause in more detail.

 The use of finasteride has been associated with sexual dysfunction, such as loss of sex drive and erectile dysfunction.
 It is important to note that most studies looking at the side effects of finasteride include the higher dose of 5mg.
 This dose is used to treat BPH (benign Prostatic Hyperplasia), an enlarged prostate.
 It is also important to note that the condition BPH can cause erectile dysfunction and other sexual side effects.

-Another study that analysed sexual side effects of finasteride 1mg tablets, found that 4.4% of patients experience sexual side effects in comparison with 2.2% in the placebo group.
+Another study that analysed sexual side effects 1mg tablets, found that 4.4% of patients experience sexual side effects in comparison with 2.2% in the placebo group.

 One study suggests that sexual side effects were higher in patients taking finasteride who had been informed about potential side effects.
 This was in comparison to a group of patients who were not informed of any sexual side effects before starting treatment.
 The psychological impact of knowing that a drug can potentially cause sexual side effects can also impact patients.
 This is known as the nocebo phenomenon, where negative expectations of a treatment can lead to side effects.
 This study suggests that the fear of developing sexual side effects can bring about or enhance these adverse effects.